Ellamental2/obsidian-sylvalia/Ice Strykewyrm.md

 passed through not dealing damage but reducing max HP

 after the initial strike we all heard a voice saying "Lucky intruders, tread no further, les you embrace the frosty arms of oblivion.
-Head this warning or meet your icia durr."
+Head this warning or meet your [icia durr]([[ancient Language]])."

-naturall.y the party ignored this and carried on.
+naturally the party ignored this and carried on.